MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

         "top_p": 1.0
     }

-The max prompt tokens and max completion tokens parameters are bot integers and will both be set to 5,000 by default.
+The max prompt tokens and max completion tokens parameters are bot integers and will both be set to 10,000 by default.
+OpenAI recommends using 20,000 tokens.

 ### Assistant Methods

-There are several methods designed to uphold the internal integrity of the class and are not intended to be called directly into your implementation.
-Those methods are not be listed below.
-The following are methods designed to be used in your implementations of this class.
+- **Attach File**: Takes in a list of file path strings and passes the repective file paths to the [attach new file](#vector-store-methods) method of the assistant's internal [vector store](#vector-store-class).
+Returns False if any of the files were not added successfully or if no file paths were provided.

 - **Delete Assistant**: This method deletes the assistant instance.
 It gets the assistant ID, [deletes the assistant](https://platform.openai.com/docs/api-reference/assistants/deleteAssistant) using the OpenAI client, and then updates the assistant instance property to None.
 The method returns a boolean indicating whether the deletion was successful or not.

-- **Attach File**: Takes in a list of file path strings and passes the repective file paths to the [attach new file](#vector-store-methods) method of the assistant's internal [vector store](#vector-store-class).
-Returns False if any of the files were not added successfully or if no file paths were provided.
+- **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
+The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.

+- **Get Latest Response**: This method returns the assistant's response to the most recently recieved message from the user.

+- **Get Message History**: This method takes in a `history_length` parameter and returns the entire chat log up to a maximum of `history_length` messages.
+When `debug_mode` is True, a list of [Message](https://platform.openai.com/docs/api-reference/messages/object) objects is returned.
+When `debug_mode` is False or None, the method returns a list of dictionaries of the following format:

+        message = {
+            "creation_time": 1698983503,
+            "role": "assistant",
+            "contentent": {
+                "type": "text",
+                "value": "Hello there!
+How can I help you today?"
+            }
+        }

+  - Creation Time (int): A Unix timestamp (in seconds)
+  - Role (str): "user" or "assistant"
+  - Content (dict): The message's text content
+    - Type (str): "text" or "image_file"
+    - Value (str): The message's text content or the [file_id](https://platform.openai.com/docs/api-reference/files/object#files/object-id) of the image file

+- **Get Vector Store**: This method returns the assistant's internal [vector store](#vector-store-class).

+- **Send Message**: This method creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
+The message object is then returned.

 - **Update Tool Set**: This method updates the tool set used by the assistant.
 It takes a list of tool dictionaries.
 It updates the assistant instance and tool set.
 The method returns a boolean indicating whether the update was successful or not.

-- **Send Message**: This is an *asynchronous* method that creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
-The message object is then returned.

-- **Get Message History**: This is an *asynchronous* method that takes in a `history_length` parameter and returns the entire chat log up to a maximum of `history_length` messages.
-This method also handles the assistant's attempts at calling [developer defined functions](https://platform.openai.com/docs/assistants/tools/function-calling/function-calling-beta).
-This method prints a loading message to the console while it waits for the assistant to finish its response.
-When `debugMode` is False or None, the method returns a list of dictionaries of the following format.

-        message = {
-            "role": "user" or "assistant",
-            "text": "the message's text content",
-        }

-- **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
-The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.

-- **Get Vector Store**: This method returns the assistant's internal [vector store](#vector-store-class).

 ## Vector Store Class